IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

    ![Locate Myproject Resoruces](images/LocateMyprojectPods.jpg)

-1. Delete one of the pods my clicking on the menu on the right, then selecting `Delete pod`.
+1. Delete one of the pods by clicking on the menu on the right, then selecting `Delete pod`.
 When prompted, click `Delete`.

     ![Delete Pod](images/DeletePod.jpg)

     This is not the right way to reduce number of instances.
 You will notice that as soon as one of the pods is being terminated, another one is being created.
 The reason is that the controller for the `deployment` resource knows that your specification is for 2 instances, and it honors that specification by creating another one.
+This also gives you automatic failure recovery should one of the pods crashes on its own.

     ![Delete Pod](images/DeletePodRecreate.jpg)